 It is essential that all wet areas must be waterproofed by a qualified, licensed waterproofing contractor.
 Plumbers can often be qualified in this area.

-It is important to note that some of the individual tradespeople mentioned above, will be supplied by the builder themselves.
-It is only if you choose to become an owner-builder and engage individual contractors that you will need to work with each of them individually.
+It is important to note that some of the individual tradespeople and building consultants mentioned above, will be supplied by the builder themselves.
+It is only if you choose to become an owner-builder and engage individual contractors and building consultants that you will need to work with each of them individually.

 Enquire now to find out more.